andrewcooke/simple-crypt/README.md

 print("decrypted string: %s" % decrypted.decode('utf8'))
 ```

-Which, when run, produces something like (the actual encrypted message will
+Which, when run, produces something like the following (the actual encrypted
-be different each time, as a random counter - effectively a random IV - is
+message will be different each time, as a random counter - effectively a
-used for each encryption).
+random IV - is used for each encryption):

 ```
 password: ******